 Worship begins at 10:00 am on Sundays.
-Please come early and converse, others scoot in as the service begins.
+Some choose to come early and converse, others scoot in as the service begins.
 We welcome you in either regard!

 Most people enter the building through the front door.
-As you enter, you most likely will be greeted by members.
-Please feel free to chat and ask questions.
+You most likely will be greeted - please feel free to chat and ask questions.
 You may also enter the building through the side door if you park in the side parking lot.
-If you enter via this lower level door, you can go directly upstairs to the sanctuary via the stairs, or you can use the elevator, which is to the right as you come in the door.
-If you come in this way, you may miss the greeters.
-However, any member would be happy to talk and answer any questions.
+If you enter via this lower level door, you can go directly upstairs to the sanctuary or you can use the elevator, which is to the right as you come in the door.
+If you come in this way, you may miss the greeters, however, most people would be happy to talk and answer any questions.

 Besides offering the bulletin, the ushers will be happy to assist you in finding seating, showing the location of the restrooms, and answer any other questions you might have.

-Members and visitors may sit anywhere they prefer.
-Worship is conducted similar to most mainline Christian churches.
-There will be some music, some singing, some readings, and a sermon/message.
-At times the congregation is asked to stand, but individuals may continue sitting if they prefer.
+Regular participants and visitors may sit anywhere they prefer.
+Worship is conducted similar to many mainline Christian churches.
+There will be music, singing, scripture reading, and a sermon/message.
+At times the congregation is asked to stand, but individuals may remain seated if they prefer.
 Hymns are listed in the bulletin and on the projector screens.
-We use two hymnals, a red one (The Chalice Hymnal) and a purple one (the Chalice Praise hymnal) which is indicated in the bulletin as "CP."
+We use two hymnals, a red one (The Chalice Hymnal) and a purple one (the Chalice Praise hymnal).
 The words for the songs are projected on the screens, so reading from the hymnals is optional.
 Here are the components of a typical worship service:

-Announcements: The pastor or worship leader leads in providing announcements of events or deadlines that the membership should know about.
+Welcome & Announcements: The pastor or worship leader extends welcome and provides announcements of events or deadlines that the congregation should know about.

-Children's Message: After about 20 minutes into the service, children are called to come to the front, where a member provides a short message about the day's topic, geared to children.
+Children's Moment: About 10 minutes into the service, children are called to come to the front for a short message and prayer.

 Offering: Offerings brought to in-person worship may be placed in the wooden box at the back of the sanctuary as you enter or exit.
 Many members pledge an amount annually and provide their offering in other ways (such as electronically), but some choose to provide their offering during this time.
-The offering is used to pay the bills needed to run the church and to fund our many missions.
+The money that is collected is used to support the many ministries that happen at and through First Christian Church.

 Communion: The Disciples of Christ have an open table.
 This means that we do not distinguish between members and visitors.
-All, including visitors, are welcome to participate in communion as an act of remembrance, fellowship and hope.
+All are welcome to participate in communion as an act of remembrance, fellowship and hope.
 The table is central to our worship, so we have communion weekly (and often at other events).
-The congregation remains in their seats, while servers provide trays of bread (all gluten free) and grape juice (there is a gluten-free option as well).
-We invite the congregation to serve each other in their seats.
-The communion is started from one loaf, which is broken into pieces and distributed.
-Each person breaks off a small portion and eats it.
-Then each person takes a small cup of grape juice and drinks it, replacing the cup in the tray.
-Anyone may choose not to participate in communion for any reason.
+The congregation remains in their seats, while servers bring baskets of pre-packaged communion including small wafer and grape juice (there is a gluten-free option as well).
+We invite the congregation to serve each other from the baskets.
+Whether you are visiting or a long-time participant, we invite you to share in this meal.
+Many children and youth also share in communion.
+However, anyone may choose not to participate in communion for any reason.

-Closing Hymn and Benediction: A hymn is chosen to uplift people and prepare them to reenter the world.
+Closing Hymn and Benediction: A hymn is chosen to prepare us to reenter the world.
 The benediction marks the end of worship with words that remind us of the day's scriptures and links them to what we can do as we go out.
-Visitors are encouraged to take one of our music CDs, created by members of our congregation, so they can listen to several of our common hymns for personal worship at home.

-Fellowship: Once worship is over, individuals may leave if they want, but many choose to stay for a bit and get to know each other, while enjoying some refreshments.
+Once worship is over, individuals may leave if they want, but many choose to stay for a bit and get to know each other, while enjoying some refreshments.
 When weather allows, this time of fellowship takes place outside the front doors of the church.
 In inclement weather, treats will be served in the gathering space.
 Visitors are especialy encouraged to join us to talk and ask questions.